 A no ball in cricket is an illegal delivery provided by the bowler.
 Most methods of dismissal, including the most common three – bowled, LBW and caught – do not apply in the event of a no ball being called.

 One run will be added to the batting side’s total and the delivery must be bowled again.
 A no ball can be called in a number of different circumstances.
-In addition, the umpire may also call a free hit in relation to the next delivery.
+In addition, it is the umpire’s job to call a free hit in relation to the next delivery, if he or she deems it appropriate.
 A free hit allows the batsman to strike the ball and, once again, he cannot be given out in most circumstances.

 How Many No Balls are there in Cricket?